What is the sciatic

-- Release the hip of your raised leg downward as opposed to it lifting up.
+- Release the hip of your raised leg downward as opposed to lifting it up.
 If you need help easing your hip down, loop a yoga strap or long exercise band over your right thigh and under your left foot.

-Corina Martinez, a physical therapist at Duke Sports Medicine Center and a member of the American Medical Society for Sports Medicine, says that there is no one-size-fits-all exercise for people suffering from sciatic nerve pain.
-“Do you feel better when you bring your knees to the chest, or when they extend back a little more?
-If one feels better, that is the treatment you want to pursue.”
+Corina Martinez, a physical therapist at Duke Sports Medicine Center and member of the American Medical Society for Sports Medicine, says that there is no one-size-fits-all exercise for people who have sciatic nerve pain.
+She suggests adjusting the positions slightly, such as pulling your knees in more or less, and noticing how they feel.
+“If one feels better, that is the treatment you want to pursue,” she advises.

 Martinez says that anyone experiencing even mild sciatic nerve pain for more than a month should see a doctor or physical therapist.
 They may find relief with an in-home exercise program tailored specifically to their pain.